-With Dr. Fujii at the garden in front of the library, where we usually studied.

-Accomplishments Observing the fetal cardiac bypass experiments was a great experience.
+With Dr. Fujii at the garden in front of the Accomplishments Observing the fetal cardiac bypass experiments was a great experience.
 However I believe the best part of my visit was that I had a chance to see two Japanese young doctor's real life in the US Dr. Fujii told me about the current state of pediatric cardiac surgeons in Japan.
 I was shocked to learn that the training system for young surgeons in Japan is extremely poor.
 It is worse than I'd ever thought possible.
 I realize that I'll have to choose my eventual department considering not only my interests but also the situation that we will be in 10 or 20 years from now.
 Going to the US might be one option.
 I'm not sure whether I will have any chances to go to the US in the future.
 But in any case, having seen how people live and work in the US will very likely help me make such a decision.
 Finally, using this opportunity, I'd like to express my great appreciation to all people who helped my visit to Stanford.
 Thank you.
-Report 09 My valuable experience at Australian National University
+Report 09 My valuable experience at Australian National University ALL TMDU STUDENTS are required to undertake a six-month research project named Project Semester.
+I had the chance to go to the John Curtin School of Medical Research at Australian National University (ANU) as a part of my

-Yosuke Ojima

-4th year student, Faculty of Medicine

-Project Semester in Australia
+Yosuke Oiima 4th year student, Faculty of Medicine Project Semester in Australia